srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 >**Note:** You will need the connection string for the **sensor-th-0055** device.
 If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
 >
 > ```bash
-> az iot hub device-identity show-connection-string --hub-name iot-az220-training-{your-id} --device-id sensor-th-0055 -o tsv
+> az iot hub device-identity connection-string show --hub-name iot-az220-training-{your-id} --device-id sensor-th-0055 -o tsv
 > ```

 1. Using a browser, open the [Azure Cloud Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.